sunwellup/ShenWei-hugo-academic/content/project/example/index.md

 ---
-title: Example Project
+title: Shape and topology optimization of plane frame
 summary: An example of using the in-built project page.
 tags:
-- Deep Learning
+- Shape and topology optimization of plane frame
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""

 image:
-  caption: Photo by rawpixel on Unsplash
+  caption: Procedure of optimization
   focal_point: Smart

 links: